 For an overview of the courses that I teach, please go to the teaching tab: https://anjagoldschmidt.wordpress.com/teaching/

 Among my other interests are Open Access and Open Source.
 In a knowledge-based society, research and tools or software have to be accessible, not only to scientist or (professional) developers but also to the general public.
 Please go to my Open Access, Open Source and Tech site for more information on Open Access, Open Source and questions surrounding openness, privacy and security in general.
-These questions become more and more important in the digital age.

 If you’re interested in fair language use and strategies against discriminatory language, please check out my Joan and Mary site.